NemanjaFilipovic/garbage_truck_automation/README.md

   Discuss the Structure of GarbageTrucks      OK

 09.10.
-  Structure of the trucks
+  Structure of the trucks                     OK
-     Garbage volume
+     Garbage volume                           OK
-     Travelled road length
+     Travelled road length                    OK
-     Amount of fuel left
+     Amount of fuel left                      OK

-  Array for bins
+  Array for bins                              OK
-     2*n for garbage amount
+     2*n for garbage amount                   OK
-         for emptyer truck ID
+         for emptyer truck ID                 OK

+09.11.

+  Cost of the routs
+  coloring of the graph
+  Thinking: Output values of the GraphGenerator